 Install OpenVINO™ Runtime for Raspbian OS¶

-These steps apply to 32-bit Raspbian OS, which is an official OS for Raspberry Pi boards.
+These steps apply to Raspbian OS (the official OS for Raspberry Pi boards).

 These steps have been validated with Raspberry Pi 3.